Sherryl Jordan

-Sherryl Jordan (born 8 June 1949) is a New Zealand writer for children and young adults, specialising in fantasy and historical fiction.
-She has written a number of children's and young adult works published in New Zealand and overseas.
+Sherryl Rose Jordan (née Brogden; 8 June 1949 – 15 December 2023) was a New Zealand writer for children and young adults, specialising in fantasy and historical fiction.
+She wrote a number of children's and young adult works, published in New Zealand and overseas.
 She is best known for her books The Juniper Game and The Raging Quiet.
-She received the Margaret Mahy Medal for her contribution to children's literature, publishing and literacy in 2001.
+In 2001, she received the Margaret Mahy Medal for her contribution to children's literature, publishing and literacy.

 Biography

+Jordan was born Sherryl Rose Brogden on 8 June 1949 in Hāwera, the daughter of Alan Vivian Brogden and Patricia Ita Brogden (née Cornwall). and spent her early years in Normanby, in South Taranaki.
+After the family shifted to Tauranga, she was educated at Tauranga Girls' College from 1962 to 1964, and then trained as a nurse from 1967 to 1968.

-Jordan was born on 8 June 1949 in Hawera, New Zealand, and grew up in Normanby, near Mount Taranaki.
-Her adult life has been spent in Tauranga.
-Her early work in children's literature was as an illustrator, and she has written picture books, middle grade fiction, and young adult fiction.
+Jordan's early work in children's literature was as an illustrator, and she wrote picture books, middle-grade fiction, and young adult fiction.
 Her knowledge of sign language and her experience working as a teacher aide with deaf children is a clear influence on her historical fiction, The Raging Quiet.

+Jordan died on 15 December 2023.